mrinal-pandey/Art-Of-Efficient-Programming/README.md

 # Art-Of-Efficient-Programming

-The repository contains all the codes we discuss during the class.
+The repository contains all the codes discussed during PESU I/O Art of efficient programming class.

 Below is the summary about the sessions.